lee-joanne/yakker-backend/README.md

     - Git was used by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 Version control.

 2. [GitHub](https://github.com/)
     - GitHub was used to store the project code after being pushed in by Git.
-Project repository linked with Heroku for deployment process.
+Project repository linked with Heroku for the deployment process.
 GitHub was also used to create the kanban board.

 3. [Heroku](https://dashboard.heroku.com/login)
     - Heroku was used to deploy this project.
-Heroku's Postgres was used as the database.

 4. [Whimsical](https://whimsical.com)
-    - Whimsical was used to create the data model for the back-end.
+    - Whimsical was used to create the data model for the back end.

 5. [CI Python Linter](https://pep8ci.herokuapp.com/)
     - CI Python Linter was used to validate the Python code used and check for warnings/errors.